xtremexp/UT4X-Converter/README.TXT

 ------------------------------
 Make sure you are allowed to convert the original map (if you are not the original author for example)

-In Unreal Editor:
-- Open the Unreal Tournament (1999) or Unreal 1 Editor
-- Open the map you want to convert
-(note if it does not seems to load (on Windows Vista/7/8/+), copy map to some folder without spaces and re-open)
-- Export and save map to Unreal Text map using menu "File -> Export"

 In UT4 Converter:
 - Launch UT4 Converter
-- Go to "Convert -> <Unreal Tournament/Unreal 1> Map"
+- Go to "Convert -> <Unreal Tournament X/Unreal X> Map"
-- Select the .t3d map file you have just saved before and press OK.
+- In the conversion settings, press "Select" and choose the map
+- Press ok and wait while the conversion is running (it might takes several minutes)

 In UT4 Editor:
 - Open the UT4 Editor
 - Create new level ("File -> New level ...") and select "Empty level"

 - Import sounds
 -- Browse to /Maps/WIP/<MapName>-UT99/U1 path using the internal browser -- Click on "Import" and select converted sound files from <UT4ConverterPath>/Converted/<MapName>/Sounds -- Make sounds loop if needed (double click on it and set "looping" to true).
 Generally sounds with name containing "loop" word are loop sounds
 (e.g:  "AmbOutside_Looping_waves4")

+- Import Textures
+-- Browse to /Maps/WIP/<MapName>-UT99/U1 path using the internal browser -- Click on "Import" and select converted sound files from <UT4ConverterPath>/Converted/<MapName>/Textures -- After import, right click on all texture in editor and choose "create material"

 - Import converted map
--- "File -> Import ..."
+-- In menu, go to "File -> Import ..."
--- Select the file <UT4ConverterPath>/Converted/<MapName>/Level/<MapName>-UT99/U1.t3d
+-- Select the file <UT4ConverterPath>/Converted/<MapName>/Level/<MapName>-<X>/U1.t3d
 -- click on OK to import the map
 - Rebuid Geometry ("Build" -> "Build Geometry")